adonisjs/lucid.adonisjs.com/content/docs/models/relationships.md

 ### Custom relationship keys

-By default, the `foreignKey` is the **camelCase representation of the parent model name and its primary key**.
+By default, the `foreignKey` is the **snake_case representation of the parent model name and its primary key**.
 However, you can also define a custom foreign key.

 ```ts
 @hasOne(() => Profile, {